hitchyjs/odem/docs-source/glossary.md

 A model might define virtual properties that won't be stored persistently but will derive their information from other information of an instance on demand.

 ::: tip Example
-When having actual properties _last name_ and _first name_ there might be a computed property _full name_ that is combining the former two attributes.
+When having actual properties _last name_ and _first name_ there might be a computed property _full name_ that is combining the former two properties.
 :::

 ### Methods